-- Exploration of an ethical situation - Clinical application/validation of an identified nursing issue

-Assignment #1
+Assignment # 1

 Exploration of an ethical situation 40%

 Assignment #2

-Clinical validation of a nursing issue 40%
+Clinical validation of nursing issue 40%

 Assignment #3

-Facilitate class discussion of a nursing
+Facilitate class discussion of a nursing issue 20%

-Issue 20%

-TOTAL 100%
+Total 100%

-Course Outcomes and Sub-Outcomes

-The student will:
+Course Learning Outcomes/Competencies

+At the end of this course the student will be able to:

-- 1. Understand the evolution of specialization and impact on nursing. - 2.
-Appreciate the impact of technology on the nursing workplace and patients. - 3.
-Discuss the tools to promote research/evidenced-based practice and their relationship to better patient outcomes. - 4.
-Consider ethical principles when working with ethical dilemmas in nursing. - 5.
-Use an ethical framework to analyze an ethical dilemma. - 6.
-Discuss the legal implications and responsibilities of the professional nursing role. - 7.
-Discuss nursing models as examples of "nursing theory" noting their contribution to the development of the profession. - 8.
-Discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within this team. - 9.
-Appreciate the goals, mandates and roles of professional associations and unions - 10.
-Describes the implications, characteristics and role of the nurse in risk taking. - 11.
-Describes the impact of change and appreciate how people cope with change. - 12.
-Value reflective skepticism in nursing practice. - 13.
-Identify and explore a variety of resources related to issues in nursing.
+- 1. describe the evolution of specialization and its impact on nursing. - 2. appreciate the impact of technology on the nursing workplace and patients. - 3. discuss the tools to promote research/evidenced-based practice and their relationship to better patient outcomes. - 4. consider ethical principles when working with ethical dilemmas in nursing. - 5. use an ethical framework to analyze an ethical dilemma. - 6. discuss the legal implications and responsibilities of the professional nursing role. - 7. discuss nursing theory noting the implications for nursing practice. - 8. discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within this team. - 9. appreciate the goals, mandates and roles of professional associations and unions - 10. appreciate the role of the nurse in primary health care. - 11. describes the implications, characteristics and role of the nurse in risk taking. - 12. describes the impact of change - 13. describe the various ways people cope with change. - 14. value reflective skepticism in nursing practice.

-Process Threads relevant to this content:
+Process Threads Relevant to this Content: